NeilR9/cse_598_capstone_proposal/README.md

-# Fixed Top-5 RAG Baseline: Math Definition Assistant
+# Math Definition Assistant RAG Baseline

-This is the runnable, non-agentic control condition for the adaptive context-engineering capstone.
+This is the runnable RAG baseline program that serves as the non-agentic control condition for the adaptive context-engineering capstone.
 It answers conceptual math and statistics questions from a local corpus of definitions, formulas, comparisons, and examples.

 ```text
 User question